jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 This is the dark side that I have to acknowledge: I knew little about EPUB when defining and implementing next-book.

 I still know just a little now and most of what I register are terrified shrieks published under #eprdctn hashtag (okay, it’s not that bad, bud it doesn‘t feel comforting).
-I believe that a lot will be lost with the transition to the open web, but at the same time, I don’t think it’s worth
+I believe that a lot will be lost with the transition to the open web, but at the same time, I don’t think it’s worth the opportunity of opening the possibilities.

 Thus, if there‘s anything that is worth taking over from EPUB to next-book *as is*, I might be for it.
 I just might not know about it.
 And crucially, I'm not the one to say what’s good.